 2. Communicate if you can.
 For those programs that do permit or encourage contact from waitlisters, it’s absolutely a good idea to send an update.
 In addition to the obvious news items mentioned above, it’s beneficial to read over your essays and reflect on whether there is some piece of your background or interests that you haven’t gotten across yet.
 Taking the time to write about your relevant recent experiences, positive developments in your candidacy and ways that you’ve enhanced your understanding of the program is a nice sign of your interest in the program, and is a good strategy for telegraphing your commitment to attending.
 It is, of course, also in your interest to make sure that the adcom has the most up to date information so that they can make an informed decision the next time your file comes up for evaluation.

 3. Keep in touch.
 Don’t disappear after an initial note to the adcom or phone call to your waitlist manager (if applicable).
-If you have plans to be on or near campus, for instance, send a quick email to alert your waitlist manager (or whoever you may have interacted with on the adcom) to this fact.
-In many cases, you’ll find that the adcom offers to have you stop by for a friendly chat about your candidacy—something that can go a long way towards helping your case.
+If you have plans to be on or near campus, for instance, send a quick email to alert your waitlist manager (or whoever you may have interacted with on the adcom) to alert them to this fact.
+In many cases you’ll find that the adcom offers to have you stop by for a friendly chat about your candidacy—something that can go a long way towards helping your case.
 Beyond a visit, sending a brief update every few weeks or so is another way to reaffirm your interest in the school and keep you fresh in the minds of the adcom—something that could work to your advantage in a discussion of which candidates to admit from the waitlist.
 In all cases, it is important to remember that there is a fine line between persistence and pestering, so please use good judgment!

 4. Have a contingency plan.
-While it’s important to be consistent and enthusiastic when waitlisted and communicating with staff at your target program, it’s also wise to have a backup plan.
-With the Round Two deadlines for several top programs about a month away, there’s still time to put together a solid application to another school.
+While it’s important to do be consistent and enthusiastic when waitlisted and communicating with staff at your target program, it’s also wise to have a backup plan.
+With the Round Two deadlines for several top programs about 1-2 weeks away, there’s still time to put together a solid application to another school.
 Even if you’re waitlisted at the school of your dreams and intend to reapply if not admitted, it’s also never too early to start thinking about the coming year and what steps you might take to enhance your candidacy before next fall.